MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/index.md

 ## What are connection strings?

-Connection strings provide a means to describe how to locate and interact with Kusto resources as well as resources external to Kusto, such as blobs in the Azure Blob Storage service and Azure SQL Database databases.
+Connection strings provide a means to describe how to locate and interact with Kusto service endpoints as well as resources external to Kusto, such as blobs in the Azure Blob Storage service and Azure SQL Database databases.

 ## Connection string formats